NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Cayden Cailean - Moderate Boon.md

-**Moderate Boon** You share some of the bravery Cayden espoused during his ascension.
+You share some of the bravery Cayden espoused during his ascension.

 When you roll a success on a saving throw against a fear effect, you get a critical success instead.
 If you have the fighter [[Class Features/Bravery|Bravery]] class feature, when you roll a critical failure on a save against a fear effect, you get a failure instead.